Labelling and packaging

 - Where applicable, hazard pictograms, signal words, hazard statements, precautionary statements and supplemental information required by other legislation.

-CLP provides certain exemptions for substances and mixtures contained in packaging that is small (typically less than 125ml) or is otherwise difficult to label.
+CLP sets general requirements for labelling to ensure the safe use and supply of hazardous substances and mixtures.
+Certain labelling exemptions apply e.g. to substances and mixtures contained in packaging that is small (typically less than 125 ml) or is otherwise difficult to label.
+Other examples are listed in Section 1.3 of Annex I to the CLP Regulation.
 The exemptions allow the supplier to omit the hazard and/or precautionary statements or the pictograms from the label elements normally required under CLP.

 Child-resistant fastening and tactile warnings

-If substances or mixtures are supplied to the general public, then child-resistant fastenings and/or tactile warnings of danger have to be attached to their packaging in case these substances or mixtures display certain hazards or if the packaging contains methanol or dichloromethane.
-An overview of the different hazards that trigger this obligation is provided in this Table.
+Child-resistant fastenings and/or tactile warnings of danger have to be used if the substances or mixtures are supplied to the general public and display certain hazards or if the product contains methanol or dichloromethane.
+An overview of the different hazards that trigger this obligation is available on the page “specific labelling and packaging situations”, a link to which is also on this page.